How to create your DCP for a film festival

 Is it easy and affordable is it to use a service like DCPcloud.com?

 Using a service like DCPcloud.com can be an affordable option for creating and sending your DCP.
 DCPcloud.com offers a range of DCP services mastering services, like 2k, 4K.
 The exact cost of these services depends on the length and turnaround time needed for you film, but they can be significantly cheaper than using a a traditional post-production house because it is purchased online.
-They can be significantly cheaper than using a a traditional post-production house because it is purchased online.
 If you need some more advanced mastering services they have a full Post-Production house called ROUSH MEDIA that can do anything needed like a full Color grade, and Closed Captioned DCP and more.

 What are the pitfalls of doing it yourself?